-Snoring is vibration of your airway to create sound.
+Snoring is a vibration of your airway that creates sound.
 This vibration can come from any part of your airway, with the nose and the throat being the two main sources.
-Oral appliances are effective for most snoring in the throat, but won’t work if snoring comes from your nose.
+Custom oral appliances from our Detroit sleep dentist Dr. Jeffrey S. Haddad are effective for most snoring in the throat, but won’t work if snoring comes from your nose.

 So how do you know if your snoring comes from your nose?
 Here are a few factors to consider.

-Deviated septum is one of the main reasons why people have chronic nasal snoring.
+Deviated septum is one of the main reasons why people in Detroit have chronic nasal snoring.
 The septum is the bone that divides the nose into two halves.
 If your septum is deviated, one side is larger than the other or perhaps both are narrowed at different points.
-This restricts the airflow and leads to turbulence, which creates vibration and therefore sound.
+This restricts the airflow and leads to turbulence, which creates vibration and therefore the sound of deviated septum snoring.

-Deviated septum is a developmental condition, and most people who have it have a family history of it.
+A deviated septum is usually a developmental condition, and most people who have it have a family history of it.
 Of course, your parents or grandparents might not have been diagnosed.

 Did You Break Your Nose?

-Another reason why people develop nasal snoring is that they broke their nose at some point in the past.
+Another reason why people in Detroit develop nasal snoring is that they broke their nose at some point in the past.
 When the broken nose heals, it doesn’t always restore the full size of the air passages.
 This can lead to constriction of the nose, which then leads to snoring.
+Sometimes breaking your nose leads to deviated septum snoring.

 This includes breaking your nose as part of a rhinoplasty (nose job).
 While sometimes a nose job can be used to fix constricted airways, not all plastic surgeons are paying attention to airway architecture when they’re focused on changing the appearance of your nose.